 This part of the site is also split into two parts by the Potsford Dam Link road.
-Each part has a key relationship with the green features of Cawston Spinney and Cawston Greenway.
-The southern of the two parcels also has a key interface with the existing employment development.
+The southern of the two parcels has a key interface with the existing employment development.

-Its character should be the most informal on the site.
-It should be characterised by its edges with Cawston Spinney (and associated water body) and Cawston Greenway.
+Its character should be the most informal on the site and each part should be characterised by their respective edges with Cawston Spinney (and associated water body) and Cawston Greenway.